Codium-ai/pr-agent/Usage.md

 When running PR-Agent from [GitHub App](INSTALL.md#method-5-run-as-a-github-app), the default configurations from a pre-built docker will be initially loaded.

 #### GitHub app automatic tools
 The [github_app](pr_agent/settings/configuration.toml#L56) section defines GitHub app specific configurations.
+In this section you can define configurations to control the conditions for which tools will **run automatically**.
+Note that a local `.pr_agent.toml` file enables you to edit and customize the default parameters of any tool, not just the ones that are run automatically.

+##### GitHub app automatic tools for PR actions
+The GitHub app can respond to the following actions on a PR:
+1. `opened` - Opening a new PR
+2. `reopened` - Reopening a closed PR
+3. `ready_for_review` - Moving a PR from Draft to Open
+4. `review_requested` - Specifically requesting review (in the PR reviewers list) from the `github-actions[bot]` user

+The configuration parameter `handle_pr_actions` defines the list of actions for which the GitHub app will trigger the PR-Agent.
-An important parameter is `pr_commands`, which is a list of tools that will be **run automatically** when a new PR is opened:
+The configuration parameter `pr_commands` defines the list of tools that will be **run automatically** when one of the above action happens (e.g. a new PR is opened):
 ```
 [github_app]
+handle_pr_actions = ['opened', 'reopened', 'ready_for_review', 'review_requested']
 pr_commands = [
     "/describe --pr_description.add_original_user_description=true --pr_description.keep_original_user_title=true",
     "/auto_review",
 ]
 ```
-This means that when a new PR is opened, PR-Agent will run the `describe` and `auto_review` tools.
+This means that when a new PR is opened/reopened or marked as ready for review, PR-Agent will run the `describe` and `auto_review` tools.
 For the describe tool, the `add_original_user_description` and `keep_original_user_title` parameters will be set to true.

 You can override the default tool parameters by uploading a local configuration file called `.pr_agent.toml` to the root of your repo.